Daavoy/virtualuwsn-thesis/README.md

 ## Running the project
 ### Running locally
-MQTT broker credentials are to be placed in an `.env` file, while the remaining configuration is provided in the input configuration file.
+MQTT broker credentials are to be placed in an `.env` file, while the remaining configuration is provided in the .yml configuration file.
+Running the main.py script starts the simulation.

 ### Running in Docker container
 To create a docker image, use the docker build command with the [Dockerfile](Dockerfile) as input.
 Since the MQTT Connector needs to be copied in to the container, run the command from the parent folder of both projects.